Appetizers

 These doughnuts are made from a very buttery yeast dough.
 You can make this dough by hand or with a stand mixer.
 You will start with the paddle attachment, and when kneading the dough, switch to the dough hook.
 In a large bowl, add all-purpose flour, then active dry yeast, and whisk the yeast into the flour.

 Add softened butter and work it into the flour mixture until it’s in small pieces, like coarse crumbs.
 You could use your fingertip or a pastry blender.
-If you are using a stand mixer, use a paddle attachment for this.
+Using a stand mixer, use a paddle attachment for this.
 Then add granulated white sugar and salt and whisk that in.
-Make a well at the centre, add one room-temperature egg along with lukewarm milk, and use a spatula to start mixing them.

-Once the dough starts to come together, use your hands to knead it.
-You want to mix the dough just until it is well-formed.
-You do not want to over-knead the dough because the doughnuts will be tough.
 When kneading the dough, you will work on it until it is no longer sticky and nice and smooth.
 That will take about five minutes.
-When using a stand mixer, you will knead the dough for about three minutes.
+Using a stand mixer, you will knead the dough for about three minutes.
 Take a large bowl and oil it.

 Then, place the dough in it and cover the top with plastic wrap.
 Put it in a warm place and let it rise almost double.
 That will take about two hours.
-To form the dough nits, you will need a large baking sheet lined with parchment paper and sprinkle a little flour on it.
+To form the dough nits, sprinkle a little flour on a large baking sheet lined with parchment paper.
 Dump the dough onto your work surface and roll it to about half an inch, which is about one centimetre.

 You can make these doughnuts any size you want.
-You can use a doughnut cutter or two cookie cutters, a large and a small one, and then line them on the baking sheet.
-Cover the dough with plastic wrap and let it rise again until doubled, which will take between half an hour and an hour.
+You can use a doughnut cutter or two cookie cutters, large and small, and then line them on the baking sheet.
+Cover the dough with plastic wrap and let it rise again until doubled, which will take half an hour and an hour.

 While the doughnuts are rising, heat your oil because you will be deep-frying them.
 Be very careful when using hot oil.
 You will need a large pot like a Dutch oven and a pit about 2 inches, which is 5 centimetres of oil.
 Heat the oil on medium-high heat, and it will take about 20 minutes to bring the oil up to 375 degrees Fahrenheit.
 Use a candy thermometer for this.

 To gently fry the doughnuts, put them in the oil and don’t overcrowd the pot.
 It will take 30 to 60 seconds per side for the doughnuts to fry to a golden brown.
 Then, remove them from the oil and place them on a paper towel-lined plate.
-Take the cooked doughnuts and coat them on a plate with granulated white sugar until very well coated, then serve warm.
+Cover the cooked doughnuts on a plate with granulated white sugar until very well coated, then serve warm.
 The outside of these doughnuts is nice and crisp, and the sugary coating is out of this world.

 Ingredients;